We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Not all insurance providers cover online counseling, but out-of-pocket costs may still be lower than traditional in-person therapy.

-Check with your insurance provider to see what’s covered under your plan.
+You can talk with your insurance provider and review your plan documents to see what’s covered under your plan.

-Most U.S. states require a parent or guardian to provide consent for teens under the age of 18 to start therapy.
+Most U.S. states require a parent or guardian to provide consent for teens under 18 years old to start therapy.
 For example, parents may need to provide consent by video message before a teen can begin online counseling.

 Additionally, parents may also have access to their children’s therapy records, but therapists will typically work with families to support their privacy unless there’s a safety issue.